How Digital Citizens Grow in a BrainPOP Classroom

 Preparing kids to become good digital citizens is a huge responsibility because digital literacy skills are essential for today’s students to master in order to thrive in the classroom and beyond.
 For teachers guiding students as they apply these skills, ensuring students are always safe and thoughtful online can feel pretty heavy on their already overflowing plate.

 But let us tell you a little secret… in a BrainPOP classroom, teachers are already inspiring the next generation of digital citizens.
-Whether they’re diving into ocean currents, breaking down long division, or exploring our digital citizenship library, BrainPOP is built to help students stretch these essential skills.
+Whether they’re diving into ocean currents, breaking down long division, or exploring our digital citizenship resources, BrainPOP is built to help students stretch these essential skills.

 That’s because literacy skills are the bedrock of digital citizenship.
 Since every topic and activity builds literacy skills, a BrainPOP classroom is where digital citizens grow.

 How BrainPOP Cultivates Real-World Digital Citizens

 Today’s students are no strangers to screens; they’ve grown up with smartphones and had search engines at their fingertips.
 They’re digitally savvy by default, but that doesn’t mean they’re prepared to navigate our digital world critically, safely, or ethically.
 This takes practice.

 BrainPOP’s learning activities teach students about the digital world while fostering the digital literacy skills needed to succeed.
 These are lessons that can be taught all year long, in any subject.